 - There will be five (5) to eight (8) judges per category.
 Judges will receive material to review individually before making final decisions via a conference call.

-- Each judging panel will be overseen by a Chairperson.
+- Each judging panel will be overseen by an external Chairperson.

 - Decisions reached by the judging panels are final and no discussion regarding the result shall be entered into once the process is complete.
-If the panel is unable to reach a final decision the chairperson will have a second casting vote.
+If the panel is unable to reach a final decision the chairperson will have the casting vote.